Codecademy/docs/content/general/concepts/what-is-an-algorithm/what-is-an-algorithm.md

 There are many ways to classify algorithms but one of the best ways to do so is by analysis of its complexity.

+## Time Complexities

-## Algorithms can be categorized by their time complexities:
+Algorithms can be categorized by their time complexities:

 * Exponential time: If the time is an exponential function of the input size.
     * Brute-force search.